Metz: Climate

-The climate of Lorraine is a oceanic climate. tending to continental humid.
-The summers are warm and humid, sometimes stormy, and the warmest month of the year is July, when daytime temperatures average approximately 25 C. The winters are cold and but not often snowy with temperature dropping to an average low of -0.5 C in January.
+Lorraine has an oceanic climate. tending to continental humid.
+The summers are warm and humid, sometimes stormy, and the warmest month of the year is July, when daytime temperatures average approximately 25 C. The winters are cold but not often snowy with temperature dropping to an average low of -0.5 C in January.
 Lows can be much colder through the night and early morning and rare snow can fall during a period extending from November to February.

 The length of the day varies significantly over the course of the year.
 The shortest day is 21 December with 7:30 hours of sunlight; the longest day is 20 June with 16:30 hours of sunlight.
 The median cloud cover is 93% and does not vary substantially over the course of the year.

 Demographics

 Population

 The inhabitants of Metz are called Messin(e)s.
 Statistics on the ethnic and religious make up of the population of Metz are haphazard, as the French Republic prohibits making distinctions between citizens regarding race, beliefs, and political and philosophic opinions in the process of census taking.

 The French national census of 2018 estimated the population of Metz to be 116,581, while the population of Metz metropolitan area was about 368,000.
-Through history, Metz's population has been impacted by the vicissitudes of the wars and annexations involving the city, which have prevented continuous population growth.
+Through history, Metz's population has been affected by the vicissitudes of the wars and annexations involving the city, which have prevented continuous population growth.
 More recently, the city has suffered from the restructuring of the military and the metallurgy industry.
 The historical population for the current area of Metz municipality is as follows: